 This jacket includes thoughtful features that help bolster wind resistance, like a draft-flap behind the zipper.
 But designers opted to drop the waistline drawcord, and instead opted to reinforce all of the hems with elastic to ensure a tight fit.
 While this design isn't quite as resistant as the insulated Marmot DriClime Ether Hoody, it is on equal footing with more expensive options, like the Outdoor Research Tantrum II and KUHL Parajax.

 Breathability and Venting

-We often find that wind resistance and breathability work against each other when considering the tightness of a fabric's weave.
-In the case of the Flyweight Hoodie, the weave is very tight and hard for air to penetrate.
-It should be no surprise, then, that this jacket didn't breathe very well.
+We often find that wind resistance and breathability work against each other when considering the tightness of a fabric weave.
+While this has been the case in the past, the current version of the Flyweight Hoodie does a very nice job of balancing these two contrasting attributes.

 Weight and Packability

-Even though it's a tad heavier than the competition, this is understandable given the extra features it includes.
-However, what really disappoints us is the way it packs down.
-It easily stuffs into one of its hand pockets, turned inside out, and zips closed with a clip in loop if desired.
-But the entire package is loose and far larger than it needs to be.
-When stuffing a jacket, we want it to be as small as possible.
+Despite packing down to a size much smaller than any of the three heavier jackets, what really disappoints us is the way the Flyweight Hoodie packs down.
+It easily stuffs into one of its hand pockets, turned inside out, and zips closed with a clip in loop if you want to attach it to the back of your climbing harness.
+But the entire package is loose and far larger than it needs to be — when packing down a jacket we want it to be as small as possible.